 In urban areas, green space often is a scarce commodity.
 Greenery in the city disappears for example through new housing, the paving of squares with stone or cement and the construction of business parks.
 More and more people are also tiling their gardens.
 Greenery in the city is very important for climate resilience and the quality of life of its inhabitants.
 In recent years of recession, many municipalities have cut back on municipal green space.
 Now it is time to turn the tide and make urban spaces greener.
 Therefore, we present seven reasons to invest in a green city.

 This longread was made in the context of the municipal elections in 2018.
 Wageningen Environmental Research is participating in the Klimaatverbond (Climate Alliance) campaign 'The greener, the better'.

-Do you want to know more about Green Climate Solutions and Metropolitan Solutions?
+Do you want to know more about Green Climate Solutions and Green Cities?
 Have a look at our programme pages:

 • Green Climate Solutions